Hall promoted to Men's Soccer associate head coach

 M. Soccer to hold three-day ASA ID Camps in April

-Matt Hall enters his second season as associate head coach and 15th overall with the San Diego State men's soccer program.
+Matt Hall enters his third season as associate head coach and 16th overall with the San Diego State men's soccer program.
 His primary duties are working with the goalkeepers.
 In addition to his goalkeeping duties, Hall coordinates the team's recruiting, and organizes and runs practice sessions.

-Known as one of the top assistant coaches in the nation, Hall has coached a goalkeeper to a postseason honor in five of his last eight seasons on The Mesa.
+Known as one of the top assistant coaches in the nation, Hall has coached a goalkeeper to a postseason honor in five of his last nine seasons on The Mesa.

 "I am so fortunate that Matt has become such a significant part of my personal and professional life," head coach Lev Kirshner said.
 "Since 1997, when Matt first played for me, I have enjoyed watching him mature as an adult and professional.
 Matt has become one of my closest friends and I am so blessed to have him as my assistant.
 This program would not be the same without him and neither would my life."